• Skip to main content

 How to make Caramel Apple Slices

-Step 2: Carefully use a sharp knife to make a cut at the bottom of each apple slice.
+• Insert popsicle sticks – Carefully use a sharp knife to make a cut at the bottom of each apple slice, if needed.
 Insert a food safe wooden stick.
-Use a clean dry paper towel to dry off any excess lemon juice.
-Set the apple slices on a half sheet pan lined with parchment paper.

-Step 3: While you prep the apple slices, use a double boiler to melt the chocolate.
+• Melt chocolate – While you prep the apple slices, use a double boiler to melt the chocolate.
 Warm the caramel over medium to low heat in a sauce pan.

-slices of apples on sticks on half sheet pan lined with parchment paper
+slices of apples on sticks on half sheet pan lined with parchment paper.

-Step 5: Place the apple slices on a sheet pan lined with parchment paper.
+• Assemble apples – Place the apple slices on a sheet pan lined with parchment paper.
 Spread the peanut butter generously across each apple and place into the refrigerator for 15 to 30 minutes for the peanut butter to set.

 Place the sheet pan back into the refrigerator for 1-2 hours to set the chocolate.
 They can be bagged up once the chocolate is set.